2023 Most Popular Communication & Journalism Associate Degree Schools in the Great Lakes Region

 Of the 9 students majoring in communication and journalism at Gateway Technical College, 11% are male and 89% are female.

-Owens Community College landed the #10 spot in the 2023 rankings for the most popular associate degree communication and journalism programs.
-Owens State Community College is a moderately-sized public school located in the large suburb of Perrysburg.
+Owens Community College did quite well in this year’s ranking of the most popular places for communication and journalism students to get a associate degree.
+It came in at #10 on the list.
+Owens State Community College is a moderately-sized public school located in the suburb of Perrysburg.

 Women make up 75% of the communication and journalism majors at the school.